 *Master of Arts in Bioethics

-The Master of Arts in Bioethics is a fully online program — with a combination of asynchronous and live online courses designed to meet the needs of busy students and professionals.
-The 30-credit degree encompasses 12 core credits — including a capstone — and eighteen elective credits taken over two years.
+The Master of Arts in Bioethics Education is a fully online program — with a combination of asynchronous and live online courses designed to meet the needs of busy students and professionals.
+The 30-credit degree encompasses 15 core credits — including a capstone and master’s report — and 15 elective credits taken over two years.

 *This program is pending Arizona Board of Regents approval.